-In 1982, with Chamberlain as president, NCRW was formally established, with generous financial support from Sara Engelhardt of Carnegie Corporation and the Ford Foundation.
-Under Chamberlain’s leadership, NCRW sought to increase and promote research on women, build alliances for synergistic work and advance research into policy applications.
+In 1982, with Chamberlain as president, Mary Ellen Capek as Executive Secretary, and Marjorie Lightman as Treasurer, NCRW was formally established, with generous financial support from Sara Engelhardt of Carnegie Corporation and the Ford Foundation.
+Under Chamberlain, Capek, and Lightman's leadership, NCRW sought to increase and promote research on women, build alliances for synergistic work and advance research into policy applications.

-Founding board members included William Chafe, Jane Roberts Chapman, Florence Howe, Cynthia Fuchs Epstein, Elaine Marks, Cynthia Secor and Margaret Wilkerson.
+Founding board members included William Chafe, Jane Roberts Chapman, Betty Dooley, Cynthia Fuchs Epstein, Florence Howe, Laura Lein, Elaine Marks, Margaret McKenna, Cynthia Secor, Myra Strober and Margaret Wilkerson.